The ISM Best Supply Chain Paper Award is sponsored by the Institute for Supply Management (ISM). The selection process has four steps:

 Finalists

-Congratulations on winning this award, Jesus and team!
+Congratulations on winning this award, Lara and Vikram!
 What motivated you to conduct this award-winning research?

 What is the most interesting outcome of your awarded AOM paper?